How to braise beef in stout for melt-in-your mouth tender meat.

 Guinness Lamb Stew

-Traditional Irish recipe for beef in beer using Guinness and cross cut beef shanks of chuck short ribs.
+Traditional Irish recipe for Guinness braised beef shank (cross cut) or chuck short ribs.
 Braise the beef osso buco style or cut it in cubes before searing - your choice.

 Ingredients